plblum/jivs/planning/Design Jivs-DOM.md

 - dispatcher factory registration, exact pass-through of options including omitted `undefined`, dispatcher creation, and preservation of existing callbacks;
 - callback composition order, original arguments and `this`, `void` return behavior, and propagation of an existing callback exception without dispatch;
 - duplicate attachment behavior and valid attachment of different callback categories;
-- consumer discovery on every dispatch, including replaced, removed, and newly added elements;
+- element discovery on every dispatch, including replaced, removed, and newly added elements;
 - logging and continuation after an installed adapter or presentation throws;
 - the requirement that dispatchers do not retain discovered elements or a `ValueHostsManager`;
 - native input, textarea, select, checkbox, radio-group, and limited file-input behavior;